Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Joel: (More than 1 player) Since you are so many here, Let's spice the games up with **`Nails`** (old screw)!
 Yeah, think we would omit those classics?
 Nope, won't be, it's just kidding, finally figured out, we still have it.
 In case you didn't know, (appear instruction) you simply use it by holding both bumpers, hold `UP`, & then release the bumpers, Now choose your victim quickly, and once you selected one of them, they'll be forced to answer in 5 second, pretty cool right? they wrong, you got cash. yeah!
 Remember, 1 out 12.

-Joel: (All players uses remote with display) Oh look, All players are using smart remote!
-Well, I'll give you one more power ups!
-It's this **`Smoke Bomb`** (Full stream screw)!
+~~Joel: (All players uses remote with display) Oh look, All players are using smart remote!
+Well, I'll give you one more power ups!~~

+Joel: (All Players smart remote) Oh look, all players are using smart remote!
+This next power up will be usable when players are answering then.
+What is it you ask? | (Not all or none smart remote) Hmmm, it looks like not all players or nobody here uses smart remote, what a shame.
+Then to use this, you can only use it after you answered.
+What is it you ask?

+(maybe should be always that answer only then bomb?)
+Joel: (always answer only) Last but not the least is the most fun one, what is it you ask?

+Joel: It's this **`Smoke Bomb`** (Full stream screw)!
 Like `Nails`, but all players will have various types or random difficulties!
 You just hold both bumpers, but then this time, hold `RIGHT`.
 Release bumpers to detonate!
-All players but your answering display will be bugged out, & some bug will cause physical answering buttons to be disabled, touch screen only.
+All players, the server screen, but your answering display will be bugged out, & some bug will cause physical answering buttons to be disabled, touch screen only.
 Every players wrong, gives you bonuses each.
 Crazy right?
+1 out of 12, gotta be quick before other players got used it.

+Joel: (always answer only) There's caveat though for this one, you can only detonate it after you answered, so again be quick before others reached it first than you.

-1 out of 12, gotta be quick before other players got used it. | (just one player out of all did not use remote with display) Oh looo.. .. wait, that one.
+~~Joel: (just one player out of all did not use remote with display) Oh looo.. .. wait, that one.
 Didn't have smart remote.
 Well unfortunately, I cannot activate this powerup.
 So you left with 2 powerups now. `Smoke Bomb`s requires all player using a remote that has its own display in it, so the effect applies within the screen.
 How the effect supposedly apply physically?, considering it's complicated.
 If we put it on this big screen, yourself will also have this annoyances.
 So, sorry, we had to be fair.
 Although if you have suggestion, let us know after the game.
-Okeh?
+Okeh?~~

 Joel: Right, let's get started!!